Welcome from the Director

 The University of Rochester Humanities Center, located on the second floor of Rush Rhees Library, is dedicated to exploring the varied dimensions of the human experience.
 We are committed to values that lie at the heart of humanistic inquiry: critical thinking, reasoned discourse, diversity, civility, empathy, and compassion.
 Our primary mission is to serve the needs of a democratic citizenry through scholarly reflection, inclusive exchange, and collaboration across disciplines in the humanities and humanistic social sciences.
 Whether you are an anthropologist or a literary critic, a musicologist or a historian, a faculty member, graduate student, or undergraduate, you will discover among Center participants a shared engagement with the practices, ideas, beliefs, and art forms that people have created over time to understand and express the human condition.

 Among our other central activities are working groups, small gatherings of students and faculty to talk about matters of common interest.
-These include: "Science, Technology and Culture," a Classics reading group for undergraduates, the Thursday Writers’ Lounge to support creative writing, “Early Worlds,” and groups exploring Victorian culture, gun violence, and the digital humanities.
+These include Grupo, devoted to topics concerning Latin America, another that focuses on broad professional opportunities for Ph.Ds., and a Victorian reading group.
 We welcome new working groups, which are funded by the Humanities Project, at any time.
 Along with the Ferrari Humanities Symposia and the Distinguished Visiting Humanist series, the Humanities Project also brings thought-provoking speakers to the campus.
 At the same time, University of Rochester researchers have the opportunity to interact with colleagues from Syracuse and Cornell Universities, as well as several upstate New York liberal arts colleges, through the Andrew W. Mellon Foundation-funded Central New York Humanities Corridor, which runs working groups on several topics of interest to humanists.

-Those of us who have pursued careers in the humanities for many years acknowledge that our labor is frequently solitary, and that such solitude is both necessary and productive.
-Yet when we encounter other individuals with what the historian Robert Darnton once called “the glint in their eyes”—when we recognize in someone else the passion for grappling with the questions that have animated our research and writing—the connection we feel is gratifying and rewarding.
+Those of us who have pursued careers in the humanities for many years acknowledge that our labor is frequently solitary.
+COVID-19 has brought additional challenges to our work, although we have returned to in-person programming when appropriate.
+Still, we have carried on, and when we encounter other individuals with what the historian Robert Darnton once called “the glint in their eyes”—when we recognize in someone else the passion for grappling with the questions that have animated our research and writing—the connection we feel is gratifying and rewarding.
 The Humanities Center at the University of Rochester is abounding with such connections.
 I welcome you to join us.

 Joan Shelley Rubin